iMark21/support/SupportVibrah.md

-# Vibrah
+# Vibratool

-Vibrah is a simple, easy to use app that makes your iPhone vibrate!
+Vibratool is a simple, easy to use app that makes your iPhone vibrate!
 Vibration is produced using a combination of the vibration motor and the Taptic engine to produce the maximum vibration effect.

 ## About us 📋